Helena Cronin

 Helena Cronin (born 1942) is a British Darwinian philosopher and rationalist.
 She is the co-director of the Centre for Philosophy of Natural and Social Science and the Darwin Centre at the London School of Economics.
-Cronin's important work is The Ant and the Peacock: Altruism and Sexual Selection from Darwin to Today (1991).
+Her 1991 book, The Ant and the Peacock: Altruism and Sexual Selection from Darwin to Today brought her public attention; she has published and broadcast widely since.

 Life and work

 Cronin attended Henrietta Barnett School in Hampstead Garden Suburb.

-Cronin is co-editor of Darwinism Today, a series of short books in evolutionary theory.
+She is co-editor of Darwinism Today, a series of short books in evolutionary theory.
 She writes popular articles for newspapers such as The Guardian.
 She is a Patron of Humanists UK.

 She ran a series of seminars, "effectively a salon at the London School of Economics specialising in the implications of Darwinian theory for humans" according to Times Higher Education.
 The seminars featured Richard Dawkins, David Haig, Daniel Dennett, Steven Pinker and Matt Ridley among others.

 Cronin was acknowledged in the preface to the second edition of 'The Selfish Gene' by Richard Dawkins.

 Reception

+Cronin's strong rationalistic views have brought her prominence in areas including sexual selection, Darwinism, the relative abilities of males and females, and gay rights.
+These are discussed in turn below.